shaik1002/biggitlabbomb/doc/user/profile/personal_access_tokens.md

 1. On the left sidebar, select **Access tokens**.
 1. Select **Add new token**.
 1. Enter a name and expiry date for the token.
-   - The token expires on that date at midnight UTC.A token with the expiration date of 2024-01-01 expires at 00:00:00 UTC on 2024-01-01.
+   - The token expires on that date at midnight UTC.
    - If you do not enter an expiry date, the expiry date is automatically set to 365 days later than the current date.
    - By default, this date can be a maximum of 365 days later than the current date.
 1. Select the [desired scopes](#personal-access-token-scopes).